 - Climate change vulnerability and adaptation

 - Capacity building in civil society, small business and commerce

 - Turtle, dugong and fish research, evaluation and monitoring

 From the smallest research project to the largest management programs RRRC works to connect, sustain, implement and deliver world-class solutions on-time and on-budget.

-RRRC is helping the NERP TE Hub ensure that access to the latest information in scientific research gets to those who need to know faster through efficient knowledge brokering expertise.
+RRRC is helping the NESP TWQ Hub ensure that access to the latest information in scientific research gets to those who need to know faster through efficient knowledge brokering expertise.
 Read more.

 Crown of Thorns Starfish Eradication

 The RRRC is playing an engaging role for the crown-of-thorns starfish (CoTS) eradication program by linking with water quality management programs and applying contemporary invasive pest management strategies.

 RRRC’s extensive networks linking science, government and industry will provide the project with the first strategic approach to CoTS management in the Great Barrier Reef.
 Read more.

 The RRRC administers the e-Atlas program, which is a data repository and knowledge management and delivery system for the Great Barrier Reef and its Catchments.